Kyle Finn

-Kyle Patrick Finn (born 7 December 1998) is an Irish footballer who plays as a midfielder for side Tamworth.
+Kyle Patrick Finn (born 7 December 1998) is an Irish footballer who plays as a midfielder for side Leamington.

 Playing career

 Finn playing for Tamworth in August 2022.

 Coventry City

 Finn made his professional debut in a 3–1 EFL Cup loss to Blackburn Rovers on 8 August 2017.
 Kyle signed a contract extension with the club on 15 March 2018, the new deal would take him to June 2019, with the club holding an option of a further year to take him to June 2020.

 Tamworth (loan)

 In August 2018, he moved to Tamworth on a one-month loan deal.
 A month later, the initial loan was extended by a further four months.

 Hereford (loan)

 It was confirmed on 30 October 2018, that Finn made his second loan of the campaign, on this occasion he joined National League North side Hereford on an initial one-month long loan deal after he was recalled from his loan at Tamworth.
 The loan was extended again for a further month on 6 December.